SHOULD I DYE MY ROOTS OR END FIRST?

 SOME GENERAL RULES ABOUT WHETHER TO COLOR ROOTS FIRST OR LAST

-- In general, you do need to be aware that the root area will always lift the fastest because of the heat coming from the scalp and because it is virgin hair.
+- If you are coloring lighter, you need to be aware that hair at the roots will always lift faster than elsewhere because of the heat of the scalp.

 Color Correction by Elona Taki.

 - Here we had a huge, extremely dark regrowth. although the lengths were super white blonde.

 - Clearly here we need to do the root area first and not even touch the rest to begin with.

 - This girl's lengths have been lightened so many times that there could be banding issues unless we did it right.
 There could also be breakage issues because the ends were super light.